IanCarreras/voting-app/README.md

-This is a Voting application created for freeCodeCamp's projects section.
+Created using React and Redux
+Authentication using Auth0

 The backend is at /voting-api.